Bkirkb/SQLexercises/readme.md

 ### Question 14: List every unique world language, according to the World database.

+   * SELECT DISTINCT language, countrycode FROM countrylanguage;

+    * Answer is 984 rows in set, meaning 984 individual languages.

 ### Question 15: What are the top 10 richest countries by GDP?

+   * SELECT Code, Name, Continent, GNP FROM country ORDER BY GNP DESC LIMIT 10;

+    * Answer is 1.
+United States, 2.
+Japan, 3.
+Germany, 4.
+France, 5.
+United Kingdom
+      6. Italy, 7.
+China, 8.
+Brazil, 9.
+Canada, 10.
+Spain

 ### Question 16: What are the top 10 largest countries by surface area?

+   * SELECT Code, Name, Continent, SurfaceArea FROM country ORDER BY SurfaceArea DESC LIMIT 10;

+    * Answer is 1.
+Russian Federation, 2.
+Antarctica, 3.
+Canada, 4.
+China, 5.
+United States
+      6. Brazil, 7.
+Australia, 8.
+India, 9.
+Argentina, 10.
+Kazakstan

 ### Question 17: List every country where over 50% of its population can speak French

+   * SELECT l.countrycode, l.language, l.percentage, c.code, c.name FROM countrylanguage l LEFT JOIN country c ON 	c.code = l.countrycode WHERE l.percentage > 50 AND l.language LIKE '%ench' ORDER BY l.percentage DESC;

+    * Answer is 1.
+Martinique, 2.
+Guadeloupe, 3.
+French Guiana, 4.
+France, 5.
+Reunion, 6.
+Saint Lucia, 7.
+Maritius

 ### Question 18: Which country has the worst life expectancy?
 (Lowest)

+   * SELECT Name, LifeExpectancy FROM country WHERE LifeExpectancy > 0.000001 ORDER BY LifeExpectancy LIMIT 1;

+    * Answer is Zambia at 37.2% Number over 0.0001 used to filter NULL results.

 ### Question 19: What is the most common government form?

+   * SELECT COUNT(GovernmentForm) FROM country ORDER BY GovernmentForm;
+     SELECT COUNT(GovernmentForm) AS Republics FROM country WHERE GovernmentForm LIKE 'Republic';
+     SELECT COUNT(GovernmentForm) AS Monarchies FROM country WHERE GovernmentForm LIKE '%Monarchy';

+    * Out of 239 total entries for government form, 122 are republics, accounting for over 50%.
+A visual Majority Was able to be established by ORDER BY GovernmentForm for the initial Query.

 ### Question 20: How many countries have gained independance since records began?

+   * SELECT COUNT(IndepYear) FROM country WHERE IndepYear IS NOT NULL;

+    * Answer is 192 Total countries who have gained independance